Julian MacKay: Career

 Whilst a student, MacKay made his professional debut with the Russian State Ballet, dancing as Siegfried in Swan Lake during the company's tour in Germany and Switzerland.
 After his win at the Prix de Lausanne in 2015, MacKay was awarded an apprenticeship scholarship to a partner company of his choosing.
 He completed the yearlong apprenticeship at the Royal Ballet.

 In 2016, MacKay joined the St. Petersburg-based Mikhailovsky Ballet as a second soloist.
 The opportunity came when he met company ballet master in chief Mikhail Messerer while auditioning for another company.
 At 18, he is the youngest person to hold a soloist position at the company.
 Months after joining the company, he was given his first full-length lead role, James in La Sylphide.
 He was promoted to first soloist after dancing a lead role in Flames of Paris.
 MacKay also danced principal and solo roles in Giselle, Cinderella, The Sleeping Beauty, The Nutcracker, Le Corsaire, La Bayadère and Laurencia, among others.
 He made his choreographic debut with The Little Humpbacked Horse, which starred all three of his siblings.

 In 2020, MacKay returned to the United States and joined the San Francisco Ballet as a principal dancer.
 He made his company debut at the virtual gala in January 2021, held due to the COVID-19 pandemic.
 In April 2022, MacKay's term in San Francisco ended, and he stated his contract was not renewed by incoming artistic director Tamara Rojo.

-In July 2022, MacKay joined the Bavarian State Ballet as a principal dancer.
+In July 2022, MacKay joined the Bavarian State Ballet as a principal dancer..
+In July 2026, his employment was terminated with immediate effect.